LucaRegnicoli/configuration/README.md

 #### Infrastructure.Configuration.FunctionalTests

-It provides tests of the overall configuration solution: loading from different sources (in-memory and ini) and override (in-memory and ini).
+It provides tests of the overall configuration solution: loading from different sources (In-memory and INI) and override (In-memory and INI).

 #### Infrastructure.Configuration

-It contains common classes like ConfigurationBuilder
+It contains common classes like _ConfigurationBuilder_

 #### Infrastructure.Configuration.Tests

-It provides tests against common classes like ConfigurationBuilder
+It provides tests to common classes like _ConfigurationBuilder_

 #### Infrastructure.Configuration.Abstractions

-It contains interfaces that are implemented in the Infrastructure.Configuration project and referenced in the other project
+It contains interfaces that are implemented in the Infrastructure.Configuration project and referenced in the other projects.

 #### Infrastructure.Configuration.FileExtensions

-It contains the base classes for file-based provider (ini, json, xml).
+It contains the base classes for file-based provider (INI, JSON, XML).

 #### Infrastructure.Configuration.Ini

 It contains the extensions, provider and source class for Ini-based configuration.

-Parsing logic (see IniConfigurationProvider.Load for further details):
+Parsing logic (see _IniConfigurationProvider.Load_ for further details):

 * Ignore blank lines
 * Ignore comments (; # /)
 * A section is enclosed in square bracket